ballerina-platform/ballerina-lang/stdlib/auth/src/main/ballerina/auth/Module.md

 An authentication provider defines an authentication scheme that could be used to authenticate endpoints.
 The `auth:AuthStoreProvider` acts as the interface for all the authentication providers.
 Any type of implementation such as LDAP, JDBC, and file-based should be object-equivalent.

+By default, there are three implementations of the `auth:AuthProvider`.
+They are:
+1. The `auth:ConfigAuthStoreProvider`, which authenticates based on usernames and passwords stored in a configuration file.
+2. The `auth:JWTAuthProvider`, which authenticates by validating a JWT.
- credentials stored in an active directory or an LDAP.
+3. The `auth:LdapAuthStoreProvider`, which authenticates based on the user credentials stored in an active directory or an LDAP.

 When creating a new authentication provider, there is a function that needs to be implemented.
 - `authenticate` : Authenticates the user based on a credential, which can be username/password, or a token such as JWT.